1995parham-learning/1995parham-learning.github.io/src/content/docs/investment/glossary.md

 Property or goods that you promise to give to someone if you cannot pay what you owe them.

 ## Market Order

+A market order is an order to instantly buy or sell at the best available price.
+It is executed based on the limit orders that are already located in the order book, meaning that market orders depend on market liquidity to be completed.